VoicuTomut/Event-Classification-with-Layerwise-Learning-for-Data-Re-uploading-Classifier-in-High-Energy-Physics/Optimizers_comparison/README.md

-**Comparison between different optimization methods for a simple circle example to be used in the final model**
+**A circle example for comparison between different optimization methods to be used in the final model**

 Resources: